Derivator Six Functor Formalisms -- Definition and Construction I: Construction --- Part I

 If $h_3 = h_2 \circ h_1$ and $h_2$ is type $i$-admissible then $h_1$ is type $i$ admissible if and only if $h_3$ is type $i$ admissible. \end{LEMMA} \begin{proof} This follows immediately from the corresponding property of Cartesian squares. \end{proof}

 \begin{PAR} The discussion in \ref{PARALTDIASCOR} has an (op)lax variant.
-Recall the definition of the category (value of the represented (op)lax 2-pre-multiderivator) $\SSS^{\cor, G, \lax}(I)$ (resp.\@ $\SSS^{\cor, G, \oplax}(I)$), of pseudo-functors, {\em (op)lax} natural transformations, and modifications.
+Recall the definition of the category (value of the represented (op)lax pre-2-multiderivator) $\SSS^{\cor, G, \lax}(I)$ (resp.\@ $\SSS^{\cor, G, \oplax}(I)$), of pseudo-functors, {\em (op)lax} natural transformations, and modifications.
 A {\em lax} multimorphism of pseudo-functors

 can be equivalently seen as a multicorrespondence of admissible diagrams in $\SSS(\tw{I})$

 where $g$ is type 1 admissible and $f$ is {\em arbitrary}.
 Similarly an {\em oplax} multimorphism can be seen as such a multicorrespondence in which $g$ is {\em arbitrary} and $f$ is type 2 admissible.
 In the 2-morphisms the morphism $h$ can be an arbitrary morphism, which is automatically type 1 admissible in the lax case and type 2 admissible in the oplax case (cf.\@ Lemma~\ref{LEMMATYPE12}). \end{PAR}